piersoft/ckan-docker/README.md

 1. Rename `.env.example` in `.env`.

 1. Modify `.env` (eventually).
-2. Change in /dockerentrypoint 01 file, www.piersoftckan.biz with your ip:8443
+2. Change in /docker-entrypoint.d/01_setup_xloader.sh, www.piersoftckan.biz with your ip:8443 (section ckan.oaipmh.base_url )

 1. Change every `www.piersoftckan.biz` in to `.env` file with, in example, `https://127.0.0.1:8443` o con private IP privato and then in production with the FQDN.